 Yay or Nay

-Either installing from the building process or replacing the old laminate countertops, the investment you are making by upgrading to granite countertops is a no-brainer.
+Whether installing from the building process or replacing the old laminate countertops, the investment you are making by upgrading to granite countertops is a no-brainer.
 The monetary investment will be worth it in the long run not only for the elegance and appeal, but it will add anywhere from 20%-30% of the cost.

-That can vary dramatically but you don’t want potential buyers being turned off by seeing the kitchen, as arguably the top room in the house like I stated before, as not a top priority in the overall landscape of the house.
+That can vary dramatically but you don’t want potential buyers being turned off by seeing the kitchen, as arguably the top room in the house as I stated before, as not a top priority in the overall landscape of the house.

 And if you are going to go through with the granite, do it right.
 Get the right materials and spend the extra cash upfront so that there is no questioning down the road on whether or not you made the right choice.
 The upgrading and installing of granite countertops are both worth every last penny that you put into the kitchen.